dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 - Fixed period

-#### Introduction to DHIS2 - When: Periods

 [https://youtu.be/wGWu0W33eqY](https://youtu.be/wGWu0W33eqY)

-##### Question 1

-(Select 3 options)
+#### Knowledge check

-Which of the following are examples of relative periods?
+**1. Which of the following are examples of relative periods?**
+*(Select 3 options)*

-1. 2018
+    A. 2018

-2. Last month
+    B. Last month

-3. October 2020
+    C. October 2020

-4. Last year
+    D. Last year

-5. Last six months
+    E. Last six months

-Feedback: Relative periods such as “last year”, “last month”, and “last six months,” are not defined in an absolute sense but rather in relation to the current date.
+**Feedback**: Relative periods such as “last year”, “last month”, and “last six months,” are not defined in an absolute sense but rather in relation to the current date.
 The key difference between fixed and relative periods is that a fixed period does not update automatically over time for an analytic object; whereas a relative period will show new data as we move ahead with time.

 ### 2.2 What makes DHIS2 an open platform?
 (15 min)